 AARP has called on Congress to enact a tax credit for family caregivers this year and to pass legislation to provide paid leave for caregiving.
 Some states mandate paid leave for caregiving purposes, but the federal Family and Medical Leave Act authorizes only unpaid leave and does not apply to 40 percent of the U.S. workforce.

 RAISE Act panel targets ‘negative financial impacts’

 The advisory council report does not cite specific legislative initiatives but does call for federal action to “decrease the negative financial impacts for family caregivers” and advance “employee-centered, flexible workplace policies and practices that support work/life balance” and help working caregivers maintain job performance when their personal circumstances change.

-Across America, family caregivers help parents, spouses, aunts, uncles, children with disabilities and other loved ones to live independently.
-They prepare meals, handle finances, manage medications, drive to doctors’ appointments, help with bathing and dressing, perform complex medical tasks and more — all so loved ones can live at home.
+That’s a common problem for the tens of millions of Americans who help parents, spouses, children and adults with disabilities and other loved ones to live independently.
+They prepare meals, handle finances, manage medications, drive to doctors’ appointments, help with bathing and dressing, perform common medical tasks and more, all so loved ones can live at home.

 Among other issues, the report also addresses the need for respite care and other services to address caregivers’ physical and mental well-being; including caregivers as “essential members and partners” of a care recipient’s health care team; and how Medicare, Medicaid and veterans’ programs interact with caregiving.